dorssel/usbipd-win/README.md

 winget install usbipd
 ```

-This will install and run a service called `usbipd` (display name: USBIP Service).
+This will install and run a service called `usbipd` (display name: USBIP Device Host).
 You can check the status of this service using the Services app from Windows.
 Additionally, it will add the command line tool `usbipd` in your path.

 ### Lookup and Enable Devices